-- a.
-An enforcement stop
+- (a) An enforcement stop

-- b.
-A dispatched call;
+- (b) A dispatched call;

-- c.
-A field interrogation or interview;
+- (c) A field interrogation or interview;

-- d.
-Use of force;
+- (d) Use of force;

-- e.
-Execution of a warrant;
+- (e) Execution of a warrant;

-- f.
-A traffic stop, including
+- (f) A traffic stop, including

-- a.
-A traffic violation
+- A traffic violation

-- b.
-Stranded motorist assistance; and
+- 2. Stranded motorist assistance; and

-- c.
-Any crime interdiction stop; or
+- 3. Any crime interdiction stop; or

-- g.
-Any other contact that becomes adversarial after the initial contact in a situation that would not otherwise require recording.
+- 4. Any other contact that becomes adversarial after the initial contact in a situation that would not otherwise require recording.

-- h.
-Nothing in this policy shall prevent an officer from activating a BWC for any other situations not listed here.
+- 5. Nothing in this policy shall prevent an officer from activating a BWC for any other situations not listed here.